martial/myriades/README.md

 - **PWM Range**: 0-255
 - **Effect Parameters**: Blend (0-768), Origin/Arc (0-360°)

+## Support

+For questions, bug reports, or feature requests, please open an issue on GitHub.

 ## Acknowledgments

 Built with openFrameworks and ofxOsc addon for robust real-time multimedia control.
+This open source project is part of the Myriades initiative.